Salon Weekly

 The event I attended last Wednesday, July 18, at Memorial Hall was

-OTR Community Revitalization Workshop conducted by the Heritage
+the OTR Community Revitalization Workshop conducted by the Heritage

 Ohio Main Street program in partnership with the OTR Alliance (which